YAMABASS80/terraform-module-vpc-no-nat/README.md

 In your main.tf file, you can just write as below.
 Please note that `ref=<>` is refering to the commit tag on this repo.

+Make sure you are using right version in `ref=` parameter.

 ```hcl
 module "network" {